Best Anti Fog for Your Dive or Snorkel Mask

 Commercial Anti-Fog Solutions

 You’ll find quite a few different commercial de-foggers for scuba masks.
 These all work pretty well and are quite affordable.
-Some of them come in convenient spray bottles which makes it easy to apply them.
-Others simply need a drop of the liquid in the mask.
+Some of them come in convenient spray bottles, which makes it easy to apply them.
+Others need a drop of the liquid in the mask.

-Simply spray or drip them into the mask and rub the solution all over the lens.
+Spray or drip them into the mask and rub the solution all over the lens.
 Make sure that you don’t have any sunscreen or lotion residue on your fingers when distributing the anti-fog on your lens!
-Rinse in fresh or salt water and you should be good to go.
+Rinse in fresh or saltwater, and you should be good to go.

-Another advantage of these solutions is that they usually last for more than one dive so you don’t have to reapply them after each dive.
+Another advantage of such a scuba mask defogger product is that they usually last for more than one dive, so you don’t have to reapply them after each dive.

 What is the Best Anti Fog for your Scuba Dive or Snorkel Mask?

 The most common solution is the cheapest one.
 Use your spit.

 If that’s too disgusting or if you want not to have to use a method every time you dive, then switch to commercial mask de-foggers.